 As of March 31, 2022, the fair value of non-vested stock options totaled approximately $4.7 million, which will be amortized to expense over the weighted average remaining term of 1.21 years.

 See below for a summary of the stock options granted under the 2011 and 2018 plans:

-The fair value of each employee option grant is estimated on the date of the grant using the Black-Scholes option-pricing model, however there were no stock option grants during the three months ended March 31, 2023.
+The fair value of each employee option grant is estimated on the date of the grant using the Black-Scholes option-pricing model.
+Key weighted-average assumptions used to apply this pricing model during three months ended March 31, 2022 were as follows: